 Lower abdominal pain is pain that occurs at or below the belly button.
 This pain can be:

-Vaginal discharge is normal.
+Vaginal discharge can be normal.
 The vagina produces secretions as a way to clean itself and maintain its pH balance.
-However, infections can affect the vagina’s pH level, resulting in changes in vaginal discharge.
+Infections can affect the vagina’s pH level, which may result in changes in vaginal discharge.
 Abnormal vaginal discharge may have:

 Here are 11 possible causes of lower abdominal pain and vaginal discharge.